Love You like a Love Song: Background and release

 "Love You Like a Love Song" was written and produced by Antonina Armato and Tim James, while they are credited under the stage-name Rock Mafia for the production.
 Armato and James have collaborated on The Scene's previous songs including "Naturally" and "Tell Me Something I Don't Know" (Kiss & Tell, 2009).
-A month after the release of "Who Says", there was already talk of a release of a new single, to be called "Love You Like a Song", a rumor that arose when the provisional name of the third studio album was still Otherside.
-On April 30, 2011, the production/songwriting duo, through Twitter, 'confirmed' "Love You Like a Song" was not correct and the correct name of the song is "Love You Like a Love Song" or "Lovesong".
-In May, the official name of the song, "Love You Like a Love Song", was confirmed.
-Armato and James collaborated with Paul Palmer on the song's mix, which was orchestrated at Rock Mafia Studios in Santa Monica, California, while Steve Hammons serves as the mix engineer.
-Hammons and Ross Hogarth were signed as the song's engineers, while Adam Comstock serves as the second engineer.
-Brooke Adams performed background vocals with Armato and James.
-Tim Pierce contributed guitars.
-The song was then digitally edited by James and Nigel Lundemo.
+A month after the release of "Who Says", there was already talk of a release of a new single, to be called "Love You like a Song", a rumor that arose when the provisional name of the third studio album was still Otherside.
+On April 30, 2011, the production/songwriting duo, through Twitter, 'confirmed' "Love You like a Song" was not correct and the correct name of the song is "Love You like a Love Song" or "Lovesong".
+In May, the official name of the song, "Love You like a Love Song", was confirmed.